VukkyLtd/salad-mobile/README.md

 ### Does this literally just load up [app.salad.io](https://app.salad.io)?
 Yes.
 That's exactly what it does.

+#### Then why did you even bother making it?
+Honestly, it wasn't that hard.
+This is still better than what we had before, which was nothing.
+Sure, you could load up [app.salad.io](https://app.salad.io) in your phone's web browser, but the Salad team already attempted killing it off by adding the "Device not supported" message.

 ### Apple devices when?
 No. I don't want to pay $99 for something like this.
 Thank you for your understanding.